TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.7-kpi-vs-sla/_index.md

 For KPI to support SLA, the thresholds that it uses must be the same that SLA uses.

-Let’s say you have three classes of service, with Gold being the highest and most expensive.
+Let's say you have three classes of service, with Gold being the highest and most expensive.

 The Gold class should be performing better than Bronze.
-That’s the expectation, so we need to reflect that in the reality in production.
+That's the expectation, so we need to reflect that in the reality in production.
 The Gold _absolute_ performance should be better as it was designed to be better.
-There’s a reason why it’s priced higher to begin with.
+There's a reason why it's priced higher to begin with.

 #### KPI

-This absolute performance is measured in range of 0 - 100% so it’s easy to understand, with 100% being the best.
+This absolute performance is measured in range of 0 - 100% so it's easy to understand, with 100% being the best.
 Mathematically, KPI is actually unitless.
-I could have chosen another range, such as 0 – 4, and it won’t make any difference.
+I could have chosen another range, such as 0 – 4, and it won't make any difference.
 Using percentage and 0 – 100 just makes it easier to remember.

 **KPI** reports the raw performance as it is.

 Majority of KPIs are internal.
 They are used as the starting point to troubleshoot.

 For each type of object, aim to consolidate all the performance metrics into a single KPI.
 Say you have 1000 AWS EC2 to be monitored.
 You have a bunch of metrics and you considated them into 2 KPIs.
 How would you know which EC2 has issues?
 You need to show 2 sets of heat map or table.
 That means you need to manually corelated the first table with the second.
-It’s not scalable.
+It's not scalable.

 The above also presents challenge as you roll up to higher level object.

 #### SLA

 While Gold should perform better than Silver, it may not be good enough for the Gold SLA.
-Gold can fail its own SLA even though it’s faster than Bronze in the absolute term.
+Gold can fail its own SLA even though it's faster than Bronze in the absolute term.
 Relative is measured in binary.
 Pass or Fail.
-Because it is a binary, it can’t measure how good it passes or how bad it fails.
+Because it is a binary, it can't measure how good it passes or how bad it fails.
 This is one area where KPI complements it.

 **SLA** is typically measured over one calendar month, meaning a one time failure of 5-minute does not constitute formal SLA failure.

-SLA is external as it’s written in the contract.
+SLA is external as it's written in the contract.

 -----